pkmoore/ISTextension/evaluation.md

 # Thesis
-*Talk about environmental differences*
-CrashSimulator has proven usable and useful in helping developers of varying skills levels identify novel bugs in real world software by simulating and subjecting applications to the conditions that differentiate its intended deployment environments.
+CrashSimulator can help identify novel bugs in real world software by simulating and subjecting applications to the conditions that differentiate its intended deployment environments and can be effectively used by developers of varying skill levels.

 # Abstract
 *What CrashSimulator Does vs. What This Paper Does*